Filling random cycles: Definitions and preliminaries

 There are a number of useful ways to define chains and cycles from the point of view of topology and geometric measure theory.
 Algebraic topology typically uses singular $k$-chains: formal linear combinations of continuous maps from the $k$-simplex to a topological space $X$ (``singular simplices'').
 We will usually restrict our attention to Lipschitz simplices (that is, requiring the maps to be Lipschitz) on a Riemannian manifold $M$.
 By Rademacher's theorem, a Lipschitz simplex $\sigma:\Delta^k \to M$ is differentiable almost everywhere and so has a well-defined volume or \emph{mass},

 We can then extend by linearity to define the mass of a Lipschitz chain.

 A more general notion of chain is that of a normal current.
 A $k$-dimensional \emph{current} on a manifold $M$ is simply a functional on (smooth) differential forms, which we think of as integration over the current.
-For example: \begin{itemize} \item Every Lipschitz chain $T$ defines a current via $\omega \mapsto \int_T \omega$. \item Every compactly supported $(n-k)$-form $\alpha \in \Omega^{n-k}(M)$ defines a current via $\omega \mapsto \int_M \alpha \wedge \omega$. \end{itemize} The boundary operator is defined via Stokes' theorem: for a current $T$,
+For example: \begin{itemize} \item Every Lipschitz chain $T$ defines a current via $\omega \mapsto \int_T \omega$. \item Every compactly supported $(n-k)$-form $\alpha \in \Omega^{n-k}(M)$ defines a current via $\omega \mapsto \int_M \alpha \wedge \omega$. \end{itemize} We will write the value of $T$ on $\omega$ either as $T(\omega)$ or as $\int_T \omega$, since currents should be thought of as generalized domains of integration.
+The boundary operator is defined via Stokes' theorem: for a current $T$,

 The \emph{mass} of a $k$-current $T$ on $M$, which agrees with the same notion on Lipschitz chains, is defined to be

 Here $\lVert\omega\rVert_\infty$ is the supremum of the value of $\omega$ over all frames of unit vectors.
 For a general current, the mass of course need not be finite.
 A current $T$ is \emph{normal} if $T$ and $\partial T$ both have finite mass; in particular any cycle (current with empty boundary) of finite mass is normal.